oracle/python-cx_Oracle/doc/src/user_guide/connection_handling.rst

 The other files and the wallet password are not needed.

-Place these files as shown in `Optional Oracle Net Configuration Files`_.
+Place these files as shown in :ref:`Optional Oracle Net Configuration Files <optnetfiles>`.

 Run Your Application
 --------------------